 Those challenges will require work with cities, the state and federal leaders of both parties.
 In my career, I hope I have proven to you all that I can improve our community and state by working effectively in that complex political environment.
 That’s experience and drive I will continue to bring to the Snohomish County Council.

 I would love the opportunity to answer any and all of your questions.
 Please don’t hesitate to email me anytime at email@example.com.

-I live in the Mill Creek area with my wife Krystal and our young son.
+I live in the Mill Creek area with my wife Krystal and our two young children.